Leadership is often associated with power: Power Over.

 When Power Over others defines a relationship, it can be used in coercive, oppressive, and abusive ways.
 When Power Over is exerted on people, it leaves them feeling powerless.

 Yet Power Over is limited power.
 It may seem effective in the short term, but Power Over eventually weakens as friction and resistance increase.
 And when the Power Over dynamic fades, often so does the change that that sort of power was driving as followers embrace the freedom to choose a different path.

 Embracing Trust-Centered Power

 But other types of power are more powerful than Power Over, more enduring, and are at the core of more effective leadership.
-Other types of power unleash, include, and empower others, build trust, and foster the enrollment needed for long-term, sustainable change-making.
-These are the types of power harnessed by Trust-Centered leaders:
+Other types of power unleash, include, and equip others ot empower themselves as leaders.
+These types of leadership build trust and foster the enrollment needed for long-term, sustainable change-making.
+These are the types of power harnessed by Trust-Centered Leaders:

 - Power To: This is productive and generative.
 It’s the Power To embrace possibility and make change happen, to make a difference.
 It’s the power to achieve goals, to create something new, to generously move forward together.